 After completing his education, Butterfield worked as an attorney with the law firm of Fitch, Butterfield and Wynn from 1975-88.
 He then served as a judge in North Carolina Superior Court from 1988-2004.
 In a July 2004 special election, he won a seat representing North Carolina’s 1st Congressional District in the U.S. House of Representatives—replacing Rep. Frank Ballance, who had resigned in June.
 Butterfield was again victorious in the regularly scheduled general election of November 2004 and has been reelected every two years since then.
 He is a member of the Congressional Black Caucus (CBC).

 When the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN in September 2009, Butterfield was one of the 75—all Democrats—who voted to continue funding the group.
-For a list of other legislators who voted as Butterfield did, click here.

 In November 2014, Butterfield said that a crime “probably was committed” three months earlier by the white police officer who had shot and killed a violent black criminal named Michael Brown in a Ferguson, Missouri altercation that subsequently set off weeks of protests and rioting.
 Moreover, the congressman warned that if the grand jurors who were examining the evidence pertaining to that case were to “turn their backs on justice” by not indicting the officer, “there will be pushback from those who are concerned about it—and I’m one of those who’s concerned about it.”
 “And I would hope,” he added, “that law enforcement would not inflame citizens who want to express their First Amendment rights” by protesting.

 The following month, Butterfield and Rep. John Lewis led a number of fellow CBC members in urging President Barack Obama to invite the families of Michael Brown and Eric Garner—another black man who had died in highly publicized confrontation with a white police officer in the summer of 2014—to his upcoming State of the Union address in January 2015.
-For details of both the Brown and Garner incidents, click here.

 In December 2014, Butterfield objected to a Republican proposal to slightly cut congressional funding for the bloated, fraud-ridden Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps.
 By Butterfield’s reckoning, such an “immoral” and “irresponsible” course of action would “hurt real people and literally take food off [the] table” of “deserving American citizens.”
 Existing budget shortfalls, he added, were not the result of runaway spending on social-welfare programs like SNAP, but rather, of “reckless policies that have benefited the rich.”